 | Marge Goelz, Secretary||Jack Steinbring-Emeritus|| Sandra Steinbring, Emeritus|

 | Bob Bliefnick|| Fred Mattheis-CoChair||Glen Oechsner|

 Jack Steinbring was born in Ripon, Wisconsin.
 He received his B.A. degree at the University of Wisconsin-Oshkosh, his M.A. degree from the University of Wisconsin-Madison, and his Ph.D. from the University of Minnesota.
 He founded the Department of Anthropology at the University of Winnipeg, Canada, and taught there for 31 years.
 He retired in 1994, and returned to Ripon.
-He is an Adjunct Professor of Anthropology at the University of Wisconsin-Oshkosh and an Adjunct Scholar in Anthropology at Ripon College.
-He is equally specialized in Archaeology and Ethnology, and has published extensively in both fields.
-In addition to six books, he has published numerous chapters in books and over 200 papers dealing with his researches.
-He is a past president of the Rock Art Association of Canada, The Rock Art Association of Manitoba, and the International Federation of Rock Art Organizations.
-He has been a vice president of many organizations including the Australian Rock Art Research Association, and is presently the Vice President of the Princeton Historical Society.
+He was Adjunct Professor of Anthropology at the University of Wisconsin-Oshkosh and an Adjunct Scholar in Anthropology at Ripon College.
+He was equally specialized in Archaeology and Ethnology, and published extensively in both fields.
+In addition to six books, he published numerous chapters in books and over 200 papers dealing with his researches.
+He was a past president of the Rock Art Association of Canada, The Rock Art Association of Manitoba, and the International Federation of Rock Art Organizations.
+He was a vice president of many organizations including the Australian Rock Art Research Association, and is presently the Vice President of the Princeton Historical Society.
 He is a past chairman of the City of Ripon Historical Preservation Commission.

 In 2005, he received the Lifetime Achievement Award of The Eastern States Rock Art Research Association.